jarviscanada/jarvis_data_eng_YannickBeriault/core_java/twitter/README.md

 # Test
-For each component of the app, a battery of unit tests was produced, using Mockito as a way to only test the functionality of this layer by providing mock dependencies to the constructors.
-A battery of integration tests was written at the Controller level to detect problems that would not have been detected at the unit tests level, as well as connection and authentication problems.
+For each component of the app, a battery of unit tests was produced, using Mockito as a way to only test the functionalities of one layer at a time, by providing mock dependencies to the constructors.
+A battery of integration tests was written at the Controller level to detect problems that would not have been detected by tests, as well as connection and authentication problems.

 ## Deployment